Nadine Dorries has proved herself the ultimate hypocrite | Sean O’Grady

 Indeed not, but there’s been no going back for some time.
 With her friend and sponsor gone, her political life is indeed over, and you can almost feel the anguish as she took to Twitter last month to decry the way her legacy is being dismantled:

 “Three years of a progressive Tory government being washed down the drain.
 Levelling up, dumped.
 Social care reform, dumped.
 Keeping young and vulnerable people safe online, watered down.
-A bonfire of EU leg, not happening.
-Sale of C4 giving back £2b reversed.
+A bonfire of EU legeslation, not happening.
+Sale of C4 giving back £2bn reversed.
 Replaced with what?

 The great irony is that Dorries did her bit to discredit her party and make the Tories look ridiculous.
-Long before Matt Hancock, it was she who took herself off to the jungle to eat kangaroo anus on I’m a Celebrity, and failed at first to declare her fee in the register of MPs interests.
+Long before Matt Hancock, it was she who took herself off to the jungle to eat kangaroo anus on I’m a Celebrity, and failed at first to declare her fee in the Register of Members' Financial Interests.

 It was Dorries who Johnson appointed to be culture secretary, as a private joke it seems, to upset the luvvies.
-It was Dorries who told MPs that she wanted to privatise Channel 4 because it relied on public money when it didn’t; and she who thought Channel 5 had been privatised (it was never state-owned).
+It was Dorries who told MPs that she wanted to privatise Channel 4 because it relied on public money when it didn’t, and she who thought Channel 5 had been privatised (it was never state-owned).

-It was she who gave cringey interviews about whether she talks to PM Johnson.
-It was she who wrote execrable novels with passages such as this literary gem:
+It was she who gave cringey interviews.
+It was she who wrote execrable novels with passages such as this literary gem from The Velvet Ribbon.
 “The shepherd's pie sat in her stomach as heavy as a brick of regret...”

 One can only hope that in the months and years ahead, Nadine Dorries will have much more time for this sort thing, with or without Boris Johnson.